emqx/MQTTX/docs/manual.md

 3. Check update

-Click the `i` button at the bottom left to enter the `About` page to learn about the version information of **MQTT X** and related information of [EMQ X](https://emqx.io) .
+   Click the `i` button at the bottom left to enter the `About` page to learn about the version information of [MQTT X](https://mqttx.app) and related information of [EMQ X](https://emqx.io) .
 Click `Check for Updates` to check if there are newer versions.

 ![mqttx-update](../assets/mqttx-update.png)

+4. Max reconnection times

+    Below the automatic check update, there is a setting for the maximum number of reconnections, which can be set as an integer.
+When the 'broker' is disconnected or the connection is unavailable, the connection will be completely disconnected if the number of reconnections exceeds this setting value.

 ## Development Guide